top of page

 Exploring the belief that we have to fit into a single cultural box to belong

-It's entirely natural and understandable to feel uncomfortable with these experiences and to yearn for a sense of belonging, especially when we find ourselves in situations where we have little control over our surroundings and social interactions.
+It's completely natural and understandable to feel uncomfortable with these experiences and to yearn for a sense of belonging, especially when we find ourselves in situations where we have little control over our surroundings and social interactions.

 It's also important to acknowledge that what most of us crave is the experience of deep human connection, which transcends cultural backgrounds.
 So other questions to explore, and those that I personally live by are: Could we form connections with people that have less to do with our cultural backgrounds, but are based more on our personalities, interests, values, and perspectives?
 Could we find people to connect on a deeper, more personal level?
 By approaching connections in this way, we can build meaningful relationships with individuals who truly see us for who we are beyond the confines of cultural labels.
 These connections have the potential to bring us the sense of belonging and understanding we long for, irrespective of cultural differences.